Kwu564/CMPM163/HW2/Readme.txt

-HW1 by Kevin Wu for CMPM163
+HW2 by Kevin Wu for CMPM163

 Important notes:
-Part A includes three rotating 3d objects, each one has its own shaders.
-It also has three moving colored lights as well.

-Part B blurs a grayscale image using Guassian 3x3 kernel.
-Sliding the mouse left and wise adjusts the blur strength.

-Part C uses the alternative option of placing the game of life on an object.
-In my case I project the game of life scene as a texture on each side of a 3d cube.
+Part A includes a plane displaced representing terrain and water displaced by its own height map.
+The water's shaders mixes an ocean texture with an environment map.
+The water's reflectivity can be controlled via the gui.
+Additionally, the terrain displacement and water strength can be controlled via gui.

+Part B uses a fire sprite I found online for the particle system.
+Various controls for this system can be found in the gui such as the particle size, lifetime and turbulence.
+The jaguar uses a Perlin noise function which modifies its vertices to make it look as if its breaking apart.
+I have also added an environment map into the same shader and mixed it with colors being effected by the noise function to give the jaguar an almost ethereal appearence.